 In the comics Splinter didn't live very long at all, maybe twenty-five years (2-3 as a normal rat plus 18-21 as a mutant) if that before dying of heart failure.

 The turtles have it bad either way.
 Either they have human-style metabolisms and lifespan (supported by the 2003 series) and got a huge chunk of their lifespans lopped off in exchange for an arguably richer existence, or they keep the turtle-level lifespan and see above.

 This actually happened in a Time Travel arc of the Archie comics when future versions of Don and Ralph came back from one hundred years in the future and were only middle-aged and still active fighters.
 In that sense, they could live for centuries barring disease or violent death.
 And who's to say the Mutagen doesn't enhance life spans as a side effect?

-When Bradford broke the mutagen bomb who knows how many things got covered in it when it spilled over the side of the building, as we've seen even plants can get mutated by it.
+When Bradford broke the mutagen bomb who knows how many things got covered in it when it spilled over the side of the building, as we've seen even plants, food, and machines can be mutated.

 Depending on the sewer system being used, The Shredder could have caused the deaths of millions or even deprivation of water if he were to use the chlorosulfonic acid.

 The Rat King took a good, long look inside Splinter's mind.
 What if he meets The Shredder?

 Are you suggesting Villain Team-Up, because I think Shredder would just find Rat King a nuisance and kick his ass.

 In New Girl in Town, Snakeweed hits Raph, Don, and Mikey with a yellow substance (presumably pollen) and uses it kind of like a tracking device, which explains how he found Raph (and by extension, Leo and Karai).
 Since Snakeweed also tagged Don and Mikey who had been in the lair, Snakeweed could potentially find their lair.